hopinc/js/temp/js.api.md

 // Warnings were encountered during analysis:
 //
+// dist/index.d.ts:527:17 - (ae-incompatible-release-tags) The symbol "__call" is marked as @public, but its signature references "CreateDeploymentConfig" which is marked as @internal
+// dist/index.d.ts:548:17 - (ae-incompatible-release-tags) The symbol "__call" is marked as @public, but its signature references "CreateDeploymentConfig" which is marked as @internal
 // dist/index.d.ts:759:13 - (ae-forgotten-export) The symbol "SetStateAction" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)